 As a Gmail administrator, you can sift through the delivery logs for your domains and evaluate message delivery using Email Log Search in the Google Admin console.
 The reports help you track down missing messages, such as those quarantined as spam or otherwise routed incorrectly.
 You can also use the tool to determine message IP addresses and troubleshoot how policies affect mail flow.

 In addition to tracking the delivery of a message, you can use Email Log Search to investigate the status of a message after it has been delivered to a user's Gmail mailbox.
 This includes the current assigned labels, message location, and whether or not the message has been deleted.

 The Email Log Search tool isn't available to resellers when accessing a resold domain Admin console using the reseller console.

-How do I begin?
+How do I start using the tool?

-What messages appear in results?
+What messages appear in search results?

 What search criteria can I use?

-- A specific date and time range
+- A specific date and time range.

-- A particular sender or recipient IP address
+- A particular sender or recipient IP address.

-- A specific message ID
+- A specific message ID.